kitnil/awesome/README.md

 - [maplibre-gl-js](https://github.com/maplibre/maplibre-gl-js) - MapLibre GL is a free and open-source fork of mapbox-gl-js
 - [server-components-demo](https://github.com/reactjs/server-components-demo) - Demo app of React Server Components.
 - [social-analyzer](https://github.com/qeeqbox/social-analyzer) - API, CLI & Web App for analyzing & finding a person's profile across 300+ social media websites (Detections are updated regularly)
-- [papers-with-video](https://github.com/amitness/papers-with-video) - Chrome Extension that adds video explanations to research papers on arxiv.org
+- [papers-with-video](https://github.com/amitness/papers-with-video) - A browser extension that adds video explanations to research papers on arxiv.org
 - [github-wrapped](https://github.com/ishandeveloper/github-wrapped) - Take a look back at all the contributions you as an individual made to the open-source community
 - [react-json-view](https://github.com/mac-s-g/react-json-view) - JSON viewer for react
 - [youtube-video-quality](https://github.com/dessant/youtube-video-quality) - Watch YouTube in your preferred video quality